Marcus0104/JPM-Financial-Analysis/README.md

 ## Introduction <a name="introduction"></a>
 #### Part I

-Sean's Background Information and Investment Portfolio were provided to our team.
+The client's Background Information and Investment Portfolio were provided to our team.

 The COVID-19 pandemic precipitated an abrupt end to many of the catalysts of global growth over the past decade, and underpins a paradigm shift in portfolio asset allocation.
 Positive equity-bond correlation and a simultaneous drawdown in both asset classes in 2022 have encouraged investors to seek additional sources of yield, capital appreciation, and diversification.

-Sean understands the need for diversification but is struggling to determine his portfolio allocation, and would like to seek your team’s advice on a strategic asset allocation that will enable him to achieve his goals.
+The client understands the need for diversification but is struggling to determine his portfolio allocation, and would like to seek your team’s advice on a strategic asset allocation that will enable him to achieve his goals.

 #### Part II